-Lisa Ray Comes Out In Support Of Bangalore Artist Who Accuses Saaho Makers Of Plagiarism
+Lisa Ray Comes Out In Support Of Bangalore Artist Who Accused Saaho Makers Of Plagiarism

 Taking a dig at the Hindi film industry, she wrote, "I believed the Hindi film industry was evolving necessarily past stealing storylines and so called inspiration, but the producers of Shahoo have obviously not gotten the memo when it comes to art.
 Here's the thing.
 Creators are worthy of worship.
 What they produce are more lasting and precious so than all the other 'things' that can be taken away.
 Let's hold these producers accountable for their infuriating, dishonourable action."

 "How would you feel if a thief slid into your home and took away your most prized possessions?
 Your heart.
 Your soul.
-And your livelihood," she concluded.
+And your livelihood," she concluded. (sic)

 Saaho hit theatres just yesterday, August 30, in Hindi, Tamil and Telugu.
 The film stars Prabhas, Shraddha Kapoor, Mandira Bedi, Evelyn Sharma and Neil Nitin Mukesh.
 Although it received lukewarm reviews, it has made a pretty decent box office collection.
 It is directed by Sujeeth.